A4 L diamond pink

-Assessments & Exams 2024/25
+Assessments & Exams 2025/26

-The Spring Term Assessment Period (SP-AP): Monday 13 to Friday 17 January 2025
+• Spring Term Assessment Period (SP-AP) from Monday 12 to Friday 16 January 2026.

-The ‘Type of Assessment’ section below outlines the different types of assessments that will be running this year.
-If a module is being assessed by a written examination in the summer term, confirmation of the exam type and duration is included in the university Examinations & Assessment Timetable.
-For any other assessments, the type and arrangements for the assessment will be confirmed by your School.
+The ‘Type of Assessment’ section below outlines the different types of assessments that will be running.
+If a module is being assessed by a written examination in the Spring or Summer Terms, confirmation of the exam type and duration is included in the University examinations and assessment timetables.

 In registering for your module you’re also registering for the assessments and examinations associated with those modules.
 You must ensure that you’ve been registered for the correct modules, including any modules that you’re retaking as a first sit, resitting or repeating (and for PGT students and modules you have deferred from the previous academic year)